robinandeer/MIP_api/docs/intersectCollect.rst

 IntersectCollect requires a tab-separated plain text file (the database master file) describing:

-1. The headers and columns to COLLECT from the databases.
+1. The headers and columns to collect from the databases.

 2. The path to the database that holds the elements that subsequent database elements are to be merged to (if the keys match).